voxeet/voxeet-uxkit-web-mixerlayout/README.md

 This uses one of the following for the presentations: `TileVideoScreenShare`, `TileFilePresentation`, and `TileVideoPresentation`.

 #### `TileVideoPiP`
-This component is used to show a “Picture in picture” (PIP) video while the conference is showing a screen share, file presention or video presentation.
+This component is used to show a “Picture in picture” (PIP) video while the conference is showing a screen share, file presentation or video presentation.
 It uses the `AttendeesParticipantVideoPiP` component internally.